-The primary art market is where artworks are sold for the first time—directly from artists, galleries, or exhibitions.
-It serves as a launching platform for emerging artists and sets the initial price point for new works.
-Conversely, the secondary art market deals with resales, where artworks change hands through auction houses, private collectors, and galleries.
-Here, the value of an artwork is determined by its market history, demand, and provenance.
+The primary art market is where artworks are sold for the very first time, coming directly from artists, galleries, or exhibitions.
+Think of it as the launchpad for emerging talent and the place where initial price points get established.
+The secondary art market, by contrast, is the resale world, where artworks change hands through auction houses, private collectors, and dealers.
+Here, value gets shaped by market history, collector demand, and provenance rather than by the artist or their gallery.

 Table of Contents